-The authors are grateful for the data provided online by NREL, the University of Oregon, Sandia National Laboratories, and NIST.
+The authors are grateful for the data provided online by the National Renewable Energy Laboratory (NREL), the University of Oregon, Sandia National Laboratories, and the National Institute of Standards and Technology (NIST).

 SERIS is a research institute at the National University of Singapore (NUS).
 SERIS is supported by NUS, the National Research Foundation Singapore (NRF), the Energy Market Authority of Singapore (EMA) and the Singapore Economic Development Board (EDB).